Sri Lanka is one of my favourite countries in the world, and one that instantly captured my heart.

-The amounts in this guide are listed in U.S. dollars, simply because the vast majority of my readers are from the U.S. I also included some prices in Sri Lankan Rupee (LKR), as this is the local currency that you will use the most.
+The amounts in this guide are listed in U.S. dollars, simply because the vast majority of my readers are from the U.S. but I also included some prices in Sri Lankan Rupees (LKR), as this is the local currency that you’ll be using within the country.

 Okay — let’s get started!

 How I Spent Two Weeks in Sri Lanka

 To give some context to my budget breakdowns, I always like to share how long I spent in the country and where I visited.
 In Sri Lanka, I spent two weeks travelling in the southwest of the country.
 This is the region that offers up the vast majority of tourist attractions, so you’ll likely be hitting up all of the spots that I did.